ArduPilot/ardupilot_wiki/mavproxy/source/docs/uav_configuration/parameters.rst

 Parameters
 ==========

-Parameters refer to the settings and configuration of the APM.
+Parameters refer to the settings and configuration of the autopilot.
 The following commands can be used to view and change the parameters:

 Any specific parameter can be tab-completed.
 Otherwise, a list of